 Our core areas for CPD points are based on ACT, NSW and Victorian Law Society requirements.
 Please contact your law society if you are unsure how the points or core areas align with your state’s requirements.
 Core areas and links to state law societies are listed below.

-Our calculation of points is based on ACT Law Society requirements, including the calculation of fractional points.
+Our calculation of points is generally based on ACT Law Society requirements, including the calculation of fractional points (half a CPD point/unit).
 If your state’s law society doesn’t permit the use of fractional points you will need to round down to the nearest full point.
+Participants are responsible for recording and maintaining their own CPD records.

 WA participants

-If participants in AGS training sessions are based in WA, please forward contact details to us and ensure this includes a practitioner ID for each participant.
+If participants in AGS training sessions are based in WA and hold a current Practising Certificate, please forward contact details to us and ensure this includes a practitioner ID for each participant.

 Practitioner IDs

-The practitioner ID is the unique identifier assigned to an individual by the relevant state or territory law society when they obtain, and hold, a current practising certificate.
+A practitioner ID is the unique identifier assigned to an individual by the relevant state or territory law society or practitioner board when they obtain, and hold, a current practising certificate.

 For training purposes, the practitioner ID allows law societies to track CPD requirements.
 If you do not hold a practising certificate from an Australian law society you are not required to provide a practitioner ID to AGS.